10 of our best interior styling tips

 Where should you turn for the best interior styling tips?

-Buy a truckload of interior magazines, seek inspiration from dreamy Instagram feeds or hit up advice from that one friend who always seems to have the latest decor?
+Buy a truckload of design magazines, seek inspiration from dreamy Instagram feeds or hit up that one friend who always seems to have the latest decor?
 As with most things in life, it’s always a good idea to ask the experts.
-And with a 95% success rate of return of investment from BOWERBIRD Interiors styled properties on the market, we think we might have a few interior styling tips to share…
+And with a 95% rate of successful return on investment for Property Styling, we have a few interior styling tips to share…

 1. Do more with less